apache/incubator-xtable/website/docs/trino.md

 # Trino

 Trino just like Presto allows you to query table formats like Hudi, Delta and Iceberg tables using connectors.
-Users do not need additional configurations to work with Onetable synced tables.
+Users do not need additional configurations to work with OneTable synced tables.

 For more information and required configurations refer to:
 * [Hudi Connector](https://trino.io/docs/current/connector/hudi.html)